 (b) No relief association as defined in section 424A.001, subdivision 4, may pay a service pension or disability benefit to a former member of the relief association if that person has not separated from active service with the fire department to which the relief association is directly associated, unless:

-(1) the person discontinues volunteer firefighter duties with the municipality or the independent nonprofit firefighting corporation, whichever applies, and performs duties within the municipal fire department or corporation on a full-time basis;
+(1) the person discontinues volunteer firefighter duties with the fire department and performs duties within the fire department on a full-time basis;

 (3) the bylaws of the relief association were amended to provide for the payment of a service pension or disability benefit for such full-time employees.